spatie/laravel-collection-macros/README.md

 This repository contains some useful collection macros.

+This version is targeted at Laravel 5.4.
+For

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Postcardware